xanning/xbox-trial-code-checker/README.md

 # Threading?
 Proxy?

-If you want to, you can use the Threaded_Checker.py version (which all of the threading system written by copilot but it works
+If you want to, you can use the Threaded_Checker.py version (which all of the threading system written by copilot but it works.

+do NOT use anything over 40

 Proxy, no. API is basically limitless.
 Why would you need proxy?